ProgrammEverything/FileConverter/README.md

 - -  If you don't put any extensions the program will put the default extension for the type for you
 - - The file you choose to save will be in order of adding and It will add a number to the name of each file
  ```
- For example the following structure of files will be saved as such:
+ For example the following structure of files:
 	 Mycat.png
 	 MyOtherCat.png
 	 MyCatCatCatsCat.png
 	 MyOtherCatCatCatCatsOfACatOfCat.png
 If I choose to save it in a folder called "Images"
-and the save file as Cat
+and the save file as Cat and the type Jpeg
 The following files will be made onto Images
 	Cat1.jpg
 	Cat2.jpg